alfhj/cuelab/README.md

 - [ ] Show icon and length of each cue and update currently playing position
 - [ ] Support playback of multiple cues at the same time
 - [ ] Option to rescale the output to fit the projection surface
+- [ ] Improve loading of first cue

 ### Acknowledgements